dataflowr/Project-graph-neural-net/README.md

 |   └── optimizer.py # optimizers
 |   └── utility.py
 |   └── maskedtensor.py # Tensor-like class to handle batches of graphs of different sizes
-├── commander.py # main file from the project serving for calling all necessary functions for training and testing ├── trainer.py # pipelines for training and validation ├── eval.py # testing models
+├── commander.py # main file from the project of graph alignment serving for calling all necessary functions for training and testing
+├── commander_label.py # main file from the project of nodes classification serving for calling all necessary functions for training and testing
+├── trainer.py # pipelines for training and validation
+├── eval.py # testing models
 ```